ofirelarat/SafeApp/README.md

 browsing the web, sending text message, making calls and more.
 This puts the driver's safety at risk.

-The app built with JAVA in android studio, and using SQLite for connecting local DB to save some informaton such as contacts,places.

 ## Featurs
 - Make phonecalls